 Hospitals with fewer than 25 PCI cases are categorized as “number of cases too small” because these hospitals do not provide enough information to reliably estimate their performance.

 These categories reflect each hospital’s performance compared to the overall NCDR® CathPCI Registry® unplanned readmission rate of 11.9%.
 The measure uses the RSRR and the 95% interval estimate (CI) for each hospital to categorize the hospital’s performance.
 The interval estimate represents the range of probable values for the rate.
-To understand more about how the RSRRs and interval estimates are used to categorize hospital performance, visit the ACC PCI readmission Globe icon webpage.
+To understand more about how the RSRRs and interval estimates are used to categorize hospital performance, visit the ACC PCI readmission Exit Disclaimer - Opens in a new window webpage.

 How to find your hospital’s results